StanislavBerezin/React-Next-/README.md

 # Quickies

 - <React.Fragment> instead of <Aux>
+- .bind(this, what_to_pass) should be used onClick event and other elements if we want to pass a certain identifier
 - `this.state.persons.map((person, index))` in this case index will show us the index of each person
 - Can refactor the code by segragating components like <Persons> but be sure to pass props of states, and functions.
 Statefull (class App extends component), Stateless (const xy = (props)=>{}).
 - To scope css styles, `npm eject`